stac-utils/pystac-client/docs/contributing.rst

 For changelog entries, please link to the PR of that change.
 This needs to happen in a few steps:

-- Make a PR to PySTAC with your changes
+- Make a PR to PySTAC-Client with your changes
 - Record the link to the PR
 - Push an additional commit to your branch with the changelog entry with the link to the PR.